 The Contractor shall comply with the Requirements of the Noise at Work Regulations.
-Work likely to involve excessive noise i.e. at or above the first action level (80 dBA) shall not commence with out the prior consent of contract administrator and occupier or person in control of the premises.
+Work likely to involve excessive noise i.e. at or above the first action level (80 dBA) shall not commence, (or a daily or weekly personal noise exposure of 87 dB be exceeded) without the prior consent of contract administrator and occupier or person in control of the premises.